Wisdom Teeth Pittsburgh PA

 Wisdom Teeth Presentation

 To provide you with a better understanding of wisdom teeth, we have provided the following multimedia presentation.
 Many common questions pertaining to wisdom teeth are discussed.

-With an oral examination and x-rays of the mouth, Drs.
-Hall, Cillo or Dalton can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
+With an oral examination and x-rays of the mouth, Dr. Cillo, Dr. Dalton, Dr. Barbosa or Dr. Godwin can evaluate the position of the wisdom teeth and predict if there are present or if future problems could arise.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Drs.
-Hall, Cillo or Dalton has the training, license and experience to provide various types of anesthesia for patients to select the best alternative.
+Cillo, Dalton, Barbosa and Godwin have the training, licenses, and experience to provide various types of anesthesia for patients to select the best alternative.

-In most cases, the removal of wisdom teeth is performed under local anesthesia, laughing gas (nitrous oxide/oxygen analgesia) or general anesthesia.
-These options, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
+In most cases, the removal of wisdom teeth is performed under local anesthesia, laughing gas (nitrous oxide/oxygen analgesia), or general anesthesia.
+These options, as well as the surgical risks (i.e., sensory nerve damage, and sinus complications), will be discussed with you before the procedure is performed.

 Once the teeth are removed, the gum is sutured.
 To help control bleeding, bite down on the gauze placed in your mouth.

 You will rest under our supervision in the office until you are ready to be taken home.
 Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week for suture removal.

 If you have any questions, please do not hesitate to call us at Mt.
 Lebanon Office Phone Number 412-563-7707.